 That’s really all there is to setting up Sentry on Heroku to track errors in your ruby on rails application!

-Here are just a couple of extra things you may wish to configure.
+Here are a few extra things you may wish to note.

 Firstly, you may not want Sentry running on local host, so define the environments you want Sentry to track by adding this line to

 You could, of course, add more environments, e.g.